The Oldest Rookie In The Winter Olympics Will Turn 50 This Year

 "My philosophy is to choose the happy life," he said.
 "This may be the only time I experience the Olympic Games.
 Why would I make that a sad thing?"

 Rantamaeki and Kauste have just two more chances to get a win in Pyeongchang.
 They'll play China Saturday night (at 6 a.m.
-ET) before finishing the tournament with a game On Sunday against the U.S. team of Becca and Matt Hamilton – who haven't won since beating the Russian team on the first day of play.
+ET) before finishing the tournament with a game on Sunday against the U.S. team of Becca and Matt Hamilton — who haven't won since beating the Russian team on the first day of play.

 Rantamaeki works as a business consultant.
 In interviews, he's said that he would be happy to compete in the Beijing Winter Olympics of 2022, if he qualifies.
 And he's joked about attacking the Olympic resume of his Finnish teammate Janne Ahonen, the ski jumper who at 40 years old is now in his seventh Olympic Games.